middas/VisaCheckout/README.md

 @Html.WriteVisaCheckoutLink(minOptions)
 ```

 If you wish to contribute to the project, please submit your pull request to the development branch.
+All unit tests must pass and any new functionality must have passing unit tests.